Rovshan Javadov: Early political career

-After completing his military education in 1980 he volunteered for service in Afghanistan.
+After completing his military education in 1980, he volunteered for service in Afghanistan.

-In 1982 Rovshan Javadov became the Police Inspector of Ganja.
+In 1982 Rovshan Javadov became the police inspector of Ganja.
 In 1987, Rovshan Javadov, organized the underground Takamul ("Evolution") Party in the NKAO and Ganja with his brother Mahir Javadov.

-In 1989, the Takamul Party established military units which were composed of Azerbaijanis as well as of Rovshan's karate students.
-In January 1990, Soviet troops took control of Azerbaijan and fighting broke out in Baku and other cities between the Popular Front of Azerbaijan activists whom Rovshan Javadov helped train and Soviet troops.
+In 1989, the Takamul Party established military units that were composed of Azerbaijanis as well as of Rovshan's karate students.
+In January 1990, Soviet troops took control of Azerbaijan and fighting broke out in Baku and other cities between the Popular Front of Azerbaijan activists whom Rovshan Javadov helped train, and Soviet troops.
 The Soviets quickly took over Baku.
 Javadov planned to withdraw to Ganja with his supporters and proclaim Ganja a capital city and resume fighting the occupation.
 However, Soviet troops withdrew by mid-March.

 Beginning of professional military career

-Due to the escalating situation in Nagorno-Karabakh, in 1990 the Takamul party had turned into an official military organization known as HTPD or more popularly by its Russian acronym OMON.
+Due to the escalating situation in Nagorno-Karabakh, in 1990 the Takamul party had turned into an official military organization known as HTPD or more popularly, by its Russian acronym OMON.
 It was later renamed the OPON (Special Purpose Police Unit).
 That same year Rovshan Javadov became Supreme Commander of OPON and rose to the rank of colonel the Azerbaijani Armed Forces.
 Due to successful operations in Nagorno-Karabakh led by OPON forces against Russian and local Armenian forces, the provisional government in 1991 proclaimed OPON members National Heroes.

 In 1993, Javadov was appointed Deputy Minister of the Interior in the Popular Front government and was elected as a Chairman of the Azerbaijan Youth Movement.
-As the fighting was escalating in Nagorno-Karabakh, Javadov travelled to Afghanistan in 1993 and returned with 1,300 experienced Afghan mujahideen.
+As the fighting was escalating in Nagorno-Karabakh, Javadov traveled to Afghanistan in 1993 and returned with 1,300 experienced Afghan mujahideen.

 In 1993, after personally regrouping most of the Interior Ministry forces and OPON forces, he launched the most successful military assault on Armenians from Artsakh in Askeran.
 Simultaneously he organized the military offensive in Fizuli which was halted after two weeks when the Popular Front government was overthrown by Colonel Suret Huseynov.